 Major Halal Pharmaceutical Industry Players

-Key players of the global Halal Pharmaceuticals market include CCM Pharmaceuticals, Pharmaniaga, Rosemont Pharmaceuticals, Simpor Pharma, Bosch Pharmaceuticals, and NOOR VITAMINS.
+Key players in the global Halal Pharmaceuticals market include CCM Pharmaceuticals, Pharmaniaga, Rosemont Pharmaceuticals, Simpor Pharma, Bosch Pharmaceuticals, and NOOR VITAMINS.